Brice Garnett betting profile: Sony Open in Hawaii - PGA TOUR

 Garnett's advanced stats and rankings

-- Garnett posted a Strokes Gained: Off-the-Tee average of -0.128 in his past five tournaments, indicating struggles with his driving game.
+- Garnett posted an average of -0.128 Strokes Gained: Off-the-Tee in his past five tournaments, indicating challenges with his driving performance.

-- In terms of Strokes Gained: Approach the Green in his past five starts, Garnett sported a -0.039 mark, showing slight challenges with his iron play.
+- In terms of Strokes Gained: Approach the Green, Garnett recorded a -0.039 mark in his past five tournaments, showing slight struggles with his iron play.

-- Around the greens, Garnett delivered a -0.171 Strokes Gained: Around-the-Green mark in his past five tournaments, suggesting room for improvement in his short game.
+- Around the greens, Garnett delivered a -0.171 Strokes Gained: Around-the-Green mark in his past five tournaments, highlighting an area for improvement in his short game.

-- On the greens, Garnett has been slightly positive with a 0.041 Strokes Gained: Putting average in his past five starts.

 All stats in this article are accurate for Garnett as of the start of the Sony Open in Hawaii.